intel/vscode-oneapi-devcloud-connector/README.md

   In this case, try to restart the OS on your host system.

+* Unable to connect to compute node with correct extension settings.

+   Some Intel DevCloud nodes with Free status may not actually be available.
+In this case, try to connect to another node.

 ## License
 This extension is released under the MIT License.